Report an accessibility problem

 Description

-In the minor program in physics, students acquire the knowledge and skills to understand and apply the fundamental laws of nature to solve complex, current problems.
-This minor is an ideal complement for students pursuing majors in diverse disciplines; those preparing for advanced graduate studies; or individuals looking to broaden their career opportunities in science, engineering and technology.
+In the minor program in physics, you acquire the knowledge and skills to understand and apply the fundamental laws of nature to solve complex, current problems.
+This minor is an ideal complement if you're pursuing majors in diverse disciplines; preparing for advanced graduate studies; or looking to broaden your career opportunities in science, engineering and technology.

-The program's emphasis on interdisciplinary learning and practical skills makes it an invaluable addition to any academic portfolio, equipping students with a competitive edge in the job market and positioning them for success in a wide variety of professional and academic pursuits.
-Additionally, with the expansion of high-tech companies in the Phoenix area, students have valuable opportunities to connect with industry leaders and advance career prospects even before they graduate.
+The program's emphasis on interdisciplinary learning and practical skills makes it an invaluable addition to any academic portfolio, equipping you with a competitive edge in the job market and positioning you for success in a wide variety of professional and academic pursuits.
+Additionally, with the expansion of high-tech companies in the Phoenix area, you have valuable opportunities to connect with industry leaders and advance career prospects even before you graduate.

 At a glance